 I wish to acknowledge the support and encouragement of my husband Geoff Rundle in my writing up this part of the family history.
 Geoff vetted and supplemented my writing and in the main, our recollections coincided.
 He also thoroughly enjoyed recounting his childhood and family memories.
 I did offer to withhold some material, but he told me he was comfortable with it the way it was.

 Geoff has no expectation in life other than to be a loved, appreciated and trusted member of his family and a helpful and respected member of his community.
 When he met my family he also found in my mother Vena Robson, the love for a son he had never experienced with his own mother.
-While serving his community Geoff Rundle has been honoured as Chairman Emeritus of Residents First Woollahra and will long be remembered for his indefatigable and selfless contribution to the residents of the Woollahra Municipality; for listening to them and then spearheading their concerns.
+While serving his community as both Woollahra Mayor and Councillor, Geoff Rundle has been honoured as Chairman Emeritus of Residents First Woollahra and will long be remembered for his indefatigable and selfless contribution to the residents of the Woollahra Municipality; for listening to them and then spearheading their concerns.

 I would also like to acknowledge my father Reg Robson’s diary.
 My mother Vena Robson found dad’s diary subsequent to his death in June 1980.
 It gave mum great solace to read it and remember her beloved Reg.
 I used to see Dad writing, but I had no idea what went into these diaries.
 I knew dad liked collecting short anecdotes and sayings of the family, but his social commentary was a surprise to me.
 He had developed his own style of shorthand, because he kept a notepad beside his bed for writing up his thoughts in the dark.
 He would often wake up, think of something important for his business and write it down in the dark, before he forgot it.
 He also kept a dictionary beside his bed, something I have also done and he challenged himself to learn a new word every day.
 Dad’s diary account of Geoff’s and my wedding was something that both surprised and comforted me, with the knowledge that these extraordinary events were actually supported by someone else’s point of view.